vovvee/MBCleaner/README.md

 - Detects unused media files in the project directory
 - Scans project backup files (`.rpp-bak`)
+- Audio Preview
 - Dry Run mode (no files are deleted)
 - Fast search and filtering
 - Clear disk usage overview

+---

+## Audio Preview

+Media files can be previewed directly from the list.
+Click on the waveform to audition audio without importing it into the project.

 ---